jonathancsci/poli-gpt/README.md

 ## Set up the enviroment
 1. Make sure you are in the root directory
+2. Create a .env file
-2. Please use python 3.11 to create a venv and install dependencies
+3. Please use python 3.11 to create a venv and install dependencies
 ```
 # create the venv with python 3.11
 python3 -m venv venv or python3.11 -m venv venv